COVID-19: Who's at higher risk of serious symptoms?

 Type 1 or type 2 diabetes can increase your risk of serious COVID-19 symptoms.
 Having a higher body mass index that's considered overweight, obese or severely obese also increases this risk.

-Diabetes and obesity both reduce the efficiency of a person's immune system.
+Diabetes and obesity both reduce how well a person's immune system works.
 Diabetes increases the risk of infections in general.
 This risk can be reduced by keeping blood sugar levels controlled and continuing your diabetes medications and insulin.
 If you are overweight or obese, aim to lose weight by eating a healthy diet and getting regular physical activity.

 Cancer and certain blood disorders